jackckenna/laptop/README.md

 # Sparta Global Laptop Config

 This script is designed to install and configure Sparta student and trainer macOS machines.
+Changed this script to test pull requests fork the change..

 ### Manual Steps to install